Best Electric Guitar Under 500 - Solidbody Guitars

 - Neck: Maple

-- Frets: 24 Jumbo
+- Frets: 24, Jumbo

-- Pickup Selector: 5-way Blade Switch
+- Pickup Selector: 5-way blade pickup switch

 The Best Electric Guitars under 500 - Pickup Type: Other

-Thankfully, its hardware is not streamlined, rather it has a special pickup combination - a Broad'Tron (FilterTron style) humbucker at the bridge and a P-90 soapbar in the neck position.
 The bridge pickup is meant to provide the distinct high-end zing expected from Gretsch, while the neck pickup offers a fat and growling contrast.
-The pickups are mounted on a nato body that follows Gretsch' Jet Club singlecutaway shape.
+The pickups are mounted on a nato body that follows Gretsch’s Jet Club single cutaway shape.

 Wrapping up its features is a compensated wrap-around bridge with ridges that help intonation.